 Level of granted tax concessions (tax benefit)

-As already mentioned, the tax-free allowance amounts to a maximum of 13% of the profit.
+As already mentioned, the tax-free allowance amounts to a maximum of 13% of the profit (15% basic tax-free allowance as of 2022).
 With regard to profits over EUR 30,000, the amount beyond that must correspond to investments in fixed assets that are granted tax concessions or securities of the same amount and in the same calendar year.
-In total, the granted tax concessions are limited to EUR 45,350 per taxpayer and year.
+In total, the granted tax concessions are limited to EUR 45,350 (EUR 45,950 as of 2022) per taxpayer and year.

 Profit before tax-free allowance 20,000